tomctm/devops-coding-challenge/README.md

     You may also include any other stages, jobs, or scripts that you consider important.

 3. Commit and push your changes
-4. Create a merge request

-    Go to your forked repository on GitLab and create a new merge request:

-    - Set the target branch to `master` in the original repository
-    - Provide a descriptive title and any additional details in the description

-    Click "Submit merge request" to initiate the review process.

 ### Optional: Deployment Suggestions